-How to make a small area of garden look nice
+How to make a small area in your garden look nice, and exciting

 Get as many quotes as you can.